watermint/sharinbai/README.md

    Please enter the business role for which the folder structure is intended:
    ```

    Please enter your desired role.
-You may enter a general roles such as "Sales" or "Legal,", or a more specific role such as "Project Manager of Highway tunnel project".
+You may enter a general roles such as "Sales" or "Legal," or a more specific role such as "Project Manager of Highway tunnel project".

 3. **Language** - Will show supported languages and prompt for choice
    ```